 - Use the correct car seat for child and vehicle correctly every time

-- Keep child rear facing (RF) as long as possible until they reach the RF height or weight limits of their convertible seat
+- A child should remain rear facing (RF) as long as possible until they reach the RF height or weight limits of their convertible seat

 - Keep child forward facing until the child outgrows the restraint’s height or weight limits (RideSafer is certified for children in this stage as well, as long as they are 3 years old and 30 lbs.)

 - After outgrowing a 5-point harness a child should be in a belt-positioning RideSafer vest or booster until the child can pass the 5-step seat belt fit test

 - Keep child in riding in the back seat until age 13

 - Varies depending on each state and its child restraint laws but typically:

 - Keep child rear facing until one year old, some states now say 2 years old

 - Keep child in proper child restraint for their age, weight and height based on law and the restraint’s limits